Arrigo Levi: Important assignments

 In 1960, Levi moved to Moscow.
 There, until 1962, he was a correspondent for the Corriere della Sera and then, until 1966, a correspondent for Il Giorno.
 In 1966 he moved to RAI, where he was the chief newscaster until 1968 (this was an innovative change on Italian TV, because previously the News were read by professional "speakers" and not by journalists).
 Levi returned to the press in 1969, as correspondent for the Turin newspaper La Stampa, a job he kept until 1973, when he became the managing director of that very newspaper and its evening edition Stampa Sera.
 He remained in Turin until 1978.
 From 1979 to 1983, he collaborated with The Times, editing its international section.
 In 1988, he was appointed Chief Editor of Corriere della Sera and from 1998 to July 3, 2007, he was Adviser for External Relations to two Italian presidents, first Carlo Azeglio Ciampi and then Giorgio Napolitano.

 Television

 Besides the TV News which he led in the 60s, Levi was involved in numerous TV programs, mainly produced for RAI.
 Among these: Tam Tam (1981), Punto sette and Punto sette, una vita.
 Then, for Channel 5, Tivù Tivù with Angelo Campanella (from 1985 to 1987).
 Thereafter, again for RAI: I giorni dell'infanzia (1993), Emozioni TV (1995) and Gli archivi del Cremlino (The Kremlin Archives) (1997), a program which he also authored.
 In 1999, on RAI1, he directed C'era una volta la Russia (Once Upon A Time, Russia).

 Death

-Levi died on 24 August 2020 in his hometown in Rome at the age of 94.
+Levi died on 24 August 2020 in Rome at the age of 94.